Lance Duijvestijn

-Club career
+Career

+Early years

 Born in Wateringen, Duijvestijn began his youth career at SV VELO before moving to the ADO Den Haag academy.
-After failing to break into to first team, he moved to NEC, where he made his Eerste Divisie debut for on 17 August 2018 in a match against Cambuur, as a 77th-minute substitute for Sven Braken.
+After failing to break into the first team, he moved to NEC, where he made his Eerste Divisie debut for on 17 August 2018 in a match against Cambuur, as a 77th-minute substitute for Sven Braken.

 In 2019, he returned to his former club ADO Den Haag where he played for the reserve team, Jong ADO, in the fourth-tier Derde Divisie.
 There, he established himself as a prolific scorer for midfield, among others scoring four goals in a 4–2 win over Gemert.
 After Alan Pardew took over as new head coach of the ADO first team, Duijvestijn saw his chances of breaking into the first team diminish.
 After a trial with Quick Boys in May 2020, he eventually moved to Helmond Sport on 30 July 2020 on a one-year deal with the option of one more year.

+Almere City

 On 29 June 2021, Duijvestijn signed a three-year contract with Almere City.
-He made his debut on 9 August in a 1–2 loss to Jong AZ, playing the entire game.
-Less than two weeks later, in his third game for the club, Duijvestijn scored his first goal in the third minute, but saw his team lose 1–2 to VVV-Venlo.
+He made his debut on 9 August in a 2–1 loss to Jong AZ, playing the entire game.
+Less than two weeks later, in his third game for the club, Duijvestijn scored his first goal in the third minute, but saw his team lose 2–1 to VVV-Venlo.

+Duijvestijn played a key role in Almere City's promotion to the Eredivisie during the 2022–23 season, marking the club's first-ever appearance in the top tier of Dutch football.
+He scored eight goals in 32 league appearances and netted three goals in six play-off matches.
+Notably, Duijvestijn scored a crucial brace in the first leg of the play-off final against Emmen, significantly contributing to the club's historic promotion to the Eredivisie.